 Confluent Platform 5.0 debuts MQTT Proxy to reduce these complexities and streamline IoT integration.
 It permits users to build a scalable proxy architecture similar to Confluent REST Proxy for HTTP(S) communication with Kafka.
 MQTT Proxy enables the replacement of third party MQTT brokers with Kafka-native MQTT proxies in order to remove the additional cost and complexity of intermediate storage and lag.
 The introduction of MQTT Proxy means that fewer services are required and the need to write a custom communication mechanism between MQTT and Kafka is eliminated.

 Using Transport Layer Security encryption and basic authentication, MQTT Proxy supports the widely used MQTT 3.1.1 protocol and allows publishing messages in all three MQTT quality of service levels.
 Future releases will add bidirectional communication and more security options.

 Like previous releases, Confluent Platform 5.0 is built on the most recent version of Apache Kafka in order to provide customers with the latest in streaming technology.
 Confluent Platform 5.0 includes Apache Kafka 2.0, which contains a number of new features, performance improvements, bug fixes, and support changes, including:

 Apache Kafka 2.0 also drops support for Java 7 and removes the previously deprecated Scala producer and consumer.
-More details are available in the Apache Kafka 2.0 Release Notes.
+More details are available in the Apache Kafka 2.0 Notes de version.

 Here are the best ways to get started with Confluent Platform: